Top Influencer Marketing Trends to Look Out for in 2023

-Another idea could be sending out email newsletters to your customers via email client featuring employees and what they have to say about the company.
+Another idea could be sending out email newsletters to your potential customers via email client featuring employees and what they have to say about the company.

 In the past, some brands have stayed silent on political matters to avoid controversy.
 Over time, this silence causes outrage among consumers and can negatively impact sales.
 Inauthentic support of social justice is also not tolerated - token gestures are easily seen for exactly what they are.
-It’s not enough to push for what is right, they also have to do what is right within their own organizations.
+It’s not enough to push for what is right; they also have to do what is right within their organizations.

 Plus, clothing brands like ModCloth and ASOS are starting to include more body types.
-Ben and Jerry’s notoriously refused to give two scoops of the same flavor ice cream until gay marriage was legalized in Australia.
+Ben and Jerry’s notoriously refused to give two scoops of the same flavor of ice cream until gay marriage was legalized in Australia.
 This trend will increase even further over the next year.